baswenneker/vagrant-pimatic-dev/README.md

 `tail -f` keeps refreshing and restarting pimatic has no effect on the tail.

-### Develop your plugin against Pimatic GitHub code
+### Develop your plugin against Pimatic GitHub repo
 The `bootstrap.sh` installs pimatic from the NPM repository.
-This means some files that are available in the pimatic GitHub repository are not available for you.
-For example the Gruntfile for testing is misses in the pimatic NPM module.
+This means some files that are available in the pimatic GitHub repository are not available (for example the Gruntfile is missing in the pimatic NPM module).
+Here's how to clone pimatic from GitHub:

 ```bash
 $ cd /vagrant/vagrant-pimatic-dev/node_modules